terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 # Simple OpenVR Driver Tutorial

+> 2025 Update:
+>
+> I don't have any plans to update this repo anymore as my interests have moved elsewhere.
+It's been a couple years since I wrote this and I'm sure at some point it will / already has stopped working, but I'm glad if it helped anyone out in making your custom SteamVR devices.
+>
+> If someone has an up-to-date version of this please let me know and I'll drop a link here.
+>
+> Thank you :)

 I created this driver as a demonstration for how to write some of the most common things a SteamVR/OpenVR driver would want to do.
 You will need to understand C++11 and some C++17 features at least to make the most use of this repo.
 It features:

 - [Central driver setup](driver_files/src/Driver/IVRDriver.hpp)